Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/captain-flip/_index.md

 * Download the base game PDF.
 (Download > Files > Base Pack.)
 * Print, cut, play!

-The base game is simple enough to play with kids who are learning the alphabet.
-Adding the extra levels turns this into a challenging puzzle for the whole group.
+This game is incredibly simple (just flip one tile and take its action) and well-suited for families and kids.
+This does require text on the tiles, however, which means players need some knowledge of the English language.

 **Want more?** You can also [generate your own material](#material) right on this website!